rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 Let’s see how to use local functions to fix a fairly common case of code duplication.
 In 3.12, a function saves a user to a database, and you need to make sure the user object contains valid data.

-Listing 3.12.
+::: info Listing 3.12.
 A function with repetitive code

 ```kotlin
 class User(val id: Int, val name: String, val address: String)